OleksandIadvigun/drugstore/docs/UserStory.md

 Feature: Accounting

-  Scenario: As a user I should create price item (first time added product with price)
+  Scenario: As a user I should create price item (first time added product with price and markup if necessary)
-    Given product id, price
+    Given product id, price, markup
     When send Post Request with given content
     Then receive response with response body:
     """